You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Tumdra Ami Ney Hike: From the base of the Ney, you should hike up a slope for 20 minutes to reach Ekajati Lhakhang in Bhutan.
 The hike distance is 2 km and is considered easy on difficulty level.

-The site is also said to be accessible on foot from Shachaphu which is hours of walk into thick forest, but not many people choose to walk.
+The site can also be accessed on foot from Shachaphu, but it is a long walk through a thick forest, and not many people choose this trail.

 Sacred Relics to See at Passa Tumdra Ami Ney/Ekajati Ney